-Riley was done with the "Country Farm" in North Carolina, having served 4 months.
-He was a teenager, but had no real place to go, and he saw America's struggles first hand.
+By age fifteen, Riley was done with the "Country Farm" in North Carolina, having served 4 months.
+He had no place to go, (or maybe he did, but didn't want to go back home) and he saw America's struggles first hand.
 When I was a young girl, he told me that during The Great Depression he witnessed a man jump from a building in New York, the man's body landing on the pavement below.
 I was too young to understand suicide or The Depression, but looking back now I see that my father resorted to telling his own child about a childhood trauma of his own.

-Riley was 15 years old in 1933 and free.
-He'd served his time.
+Finally free, Riley had served his time.
 He managed to get a radio program in Wilmington, writes about Jimmie Rodger's death, and how the famous singer and recording artist suffered from TB and drug addiction.
 In these entries, he lists all the movies he saw in 1933, like "The Invisible Man" with Claude Rains, Gloria Stuart, and Henry Travers, "Oliver Twist", "Private Life of Henry VIII" with Charles Laughton, and the list goes on and on.
 When I was a kid, I thought my father had seen every movie ever made, and it seems as though he did.

 Riley has one brief entry about what he was doing that year, and it was so much moving around, maybe this was all he could remember: